Two GitHub pages hosting the web app are available:

 Step 6.
 Power up to seven P2P Server devices near the P2P Router device.

 Step 7.
-On each click of B1, the P2P Router will scan and then connect to a surrounding P2P Server device.
+On each click of B1, the P2P Router will scan and then connect to a nearby P2P Server device.

 Step 10.
 On the Web Bluetooth® interface, click the Light button to write a message to the corresponding P2P Server device.
 This write message is first sent to the P2P Router and then routed to its destination.